 “Are interest rates going to go down?”

-“What will happen if I feel in one year that this place is not for me and my family?”
+“What will happen if I feel in one year that this place is not for my family and me?”
 “My kids hate the schools more than I do?”

 “What happens if I get transferred, or laid off, or my company shuts down?”